These are the CCG Annual Reports and Accounts.

 Our Commissioning Intentions

-We have recently drafted our Commissioning Intentions for 2015-2016.
+We have recently drafted our Commissioning Intentions for 2017/2018 and 2018/2019.
 These have been developed in line with the Health and Well Being Board’s overarching health themes for the City of Bristol, our analysis of the joint strategic needs assessment and the feedback we received when developing our plans.

 How we plan for local health needs

-Bristol is one of the largest cities in the UK, and includes people from very different social, economic, cultural and ethnic backgrounds.
+Bristol is one of the largest cities in the UK.
+It includes people from very different social, economic, cultural and ethnic backgrounds.
 This means that health needs vary considerably across Bristol.

 To better identify what services local people need, our clinical leaders represent three distinct areas in Bristol, known as localities.
 We also work closely with partners such as Bristol City Council and Public Health England to agree priorities based on the information that we have gathered between us.

-This information, along with expert clinical leadership and patient and public involvement, enables us to develop our own plans and priorities, published in our two-year and five-year commissioning plans.
+This information, along with expert clinical leadership and patient and public involvement, enables us to develop our own plans and priorities, published in our operational plan.

 What services are we responsible for?